froyocomb/android/README.md

     repo init -u https://github.com/froyocomb/android.git -b thou-shalt-take-the-L -m <build>.xml

 If `git` asks you to set your email and username, do so appropiately.
 Your actual username and email don't have to be used of course, just anything.
+Optionally, add `--depth=1` to shorten the download time and size.

 Then to download the respective code, execute:

     repo sync --no-tags --no-clone-bundle

-Optionally, run the above command with `-c` to shorten the size and download time from ~500GB to ~20-30GB.
+Optionally optionally, run the above command with `-c` to shorten the size and download time even more.

 Compiling
 ---------